Fundwire

 Based on the AMFI stress test disclosure for April 2026

-The second reason: The pond is too small
+The second reason: the pond is too small

-To hold a position that counts — 1 per cent of the fund — in a Rs 500 crore company, a Rs 40,000 crore fund would have to buy the entire company.
+The second reason is structural.
+India has only so many small companies worth owning, and a large fund runs through them fast.
+To hold a position that counts, say 1 per cent of the fund, in a Rs 500 crore company, a Rs 40,000 crore fund would have to buy the whole company.
 It cannot.
-So it is forced to compromise, and every compromise extracts a price.
-It can scatter the money across a long tail of holdings like Nippon and Bandhan, which own 247 and 251 stocks, respectively, while staying liquid, thereby diluting the handful of high-conviction bets that drive real outperformance.
-Or it can stay concentrated in fewer names and surrender the ability to trade them.
+So it compromises.
+It can spread the money across a long tail of names.
+Nippon holds 247 stocks and Bandhan 251, which keeps them liquid but dilutes the high-conviction bets that drive real outperformance.
+Or it can stay concentrated and give up the ability to trade.
+There is no third door.

-Size limits consistency more than it limits returns
+Size limits consistency more than returns

-There is honest context here, too.
-Small caps as a class ran red-hot in the years these funds were small and have since cooled, so part of the fading alpha owes as much to the cycle as to size.
-What pins the blame back on size is the gradient — the largest funds faded the hardest, while several that stayed small kept their edge intact.
+Make no mistake.
+The giants still make money.
+Nippon, Quant and Bandhan all sit in positive territory over three and five years, and Bandhan tops the category.
+Size shapes the odds without dictating the outcome.
+A skilled manager can still win from a large base: Nippon by cutting concentration, Bandhan by stock-picking sharp enough to carry 251 names.
+There is honest context too.
+Small caps ran red-hot when these funds were small and have since cooled, so part of the fading alpha owes to the cycle, not size.
+What pins it back on size is the gradient: the largest funds faded hardest, while several that stayed small kept their edge.

 What it means for your money